-Legislation Scope of Act Responsible Agencies Comments Maritime Regulations (1981), (1982) and (1986) Incorporate into Vanuatu law the requirements of the OILPOL convention on discharges of oil ' into the sea.
+Legislation Scope of Act Responsible Agencies Comments Maritime Regulations (1981), (1982) and (1986) Incorporate into Vanuatu law the requirements of the OILPOL convention on discharges of oil into the sea.
 Department of Ports and Marine Ministry for Transport.
-Public Works Ports and Marine and Urban Waler Consideration could also be given to ratification of the non oil MARPOL Annexes, international conventions on Intervention fn [,] Supply.
-Cases of Qil Pollutfon and Marine Pollutfon by Subslances other than Oft. the London Dumping Conventfon, SPREP Protocols for the Prevenifon of Pollutfon 01 the South Pacific, and co opefatfon in Combatting Pollutfon 'Emergencies fn the South Pacific Forestry Ac1 (1982) Sets controls for forestry activities relating lo timber production Logging Agreements include rsquirements for compensation to land owners for damage lo fruit trees, waler supplies or pollution; and require minimal damage lo the forest.
-Licensees must undertake rehabilitation or pay a rehabilitation lax The Mfnisler can also protect particular tree species or restrict activities that are damaging to the environment Areas can be set aside to protect important features or species Mfnisler of Forests Department 01 Forestry Despite the requirements for rehabilitation little rehabilitation has been undertaken and the lax contfibulions are held in trust by the Department of Forestry This Act contains strong provisions for the Minister to act in the inlefests of conservation but there has been some reluctance to apply these provisions Fisheries Act (1982) Allows the Mfnister of Fisheries lo implement lishery conservation measures, controls on collecting of coral and aquarium lish and to protect turtles and marine mammals.
-Mfnister of Ffshcries Department ofFisheries Addfifonal consideration could be given 10 controls on sport lishing, and controls to prevent damage to reels from moormg, anchoring and other detrimental activities Fisheries Regulations (1983) Sets size limits on Trochus, Green snail, Bubu shells, Lobsters and Coconut Crabs and sets quotas on Beche-de-mer and restrictions Director of Fisheries Stricter measures afe needed to enforce the exfslfng size limits The regulations could be strengthened by additional provisions roset quotas according to the status of the resource within infdfvfdual fcgfons Local Govefnment Councils have responsibilities under the Decentralisation Act to assist with management of coastal fisheries
+Public Works Ports and Marine and Urban Waler ' Supply.
+Consideration could also be given to ratification of the non oil MARPOL Annexes, international conventions on Intervention in Cases of Oil Pollution and Marine Pollution by Substances other than Off. the London Dumping Convention, SPREP Protocols for the Prevention of Pollution 01 the South Pacific, and co operation in Combatting Pollution Emergencies in the South Pacific Forestry Act (1982) Sets controls for forestry activities relating to timber production Logging Agreements include requirements for compensation to land owners for damage to fruit trees, water supplies or pollution; and require minimal damage to the forest.
+Licensees must undertake rehabilitation or pay a rehabilitation lax The Mfnister can also protect particular tree species or restrict activities that are damaging to the environment Areas can be set aside to protect important features or species Minister of Forests Department 01 Forestry Despite the requirements for rehabilitation little rehabilitation has been undertaken and the lax contfibulions are held intrust by the Department of Forestry This Act contains strong provisions for the Minister to act in the inlefests of conservation but there has been some reluctance to apply these provisions Fisheries Act (1982) Allows the Mfnister of Fisheries lo implement fishery conservation measures, controls on collecting of coral and aquarium fish and to protect turtles and marine mammals.
+Mfnister of Ffshcries Department of Fisheries Addfifonal consideration could be given 10 controls on sportfishing, and controls lo prevent damage to reels from mooring, anchoring and other detrimental activities Fisheries Regulations (1983) Sets size limits on Trochus, Green snail, Bubu shells, Lobsters and Coconut Crabs and sets quotas on Beche-de-mer and restrictions on coral and turtles.
+Director of Fisheries Stricter measures afe needed to enforce the exfslfng size limits.
+The regulations could be sifenglhened by additional provisions to set quotas according to the status of the resource within irfdfvfdual fcgfons.
+Local Govefnment Councils have responsibilities under the Decentralisation Act to assist with management of coastal fisheries.